China's IT Industry Faces a Japan-Style Hollowing-Out Crisis

 However, the prevalent outsourcing and dispatch models brutally sever this symbiotic bond.

 At project sites, personnel rotate like a revolving door.
-When a group of "newcomers" with no knowledge of business history takes over a system, they see only obscure code, not vivid logic.
+When a group of "newcomers" who know nothing about the business history take over the system, they see only obscure code, not vivid logic.

-They don't know that a seemingly redundant field exists to accommodate the most critical major client; nor do they understand that a peculiar architectural design was meant to handle seasonal traffic surges.
-Because they lack understanding of users and memory of history, they cannot grasp the "why" of the system and can only mechanically execute the "what."
+They don't know that a seemingly redundant field exists to accommodate the most crucial major client; nor do they understand that a peculiar architectural design is meant to handle seasonal traffic surges.
+Because they lack understanding of users and memory of history, they cannot grasp the system's "why it was done this way (Why)," only mechanically execute "what to do (What)."

 This cognitive misalignment leads to the most severe "institutional amnesia" in the industry.
-Codebases become "legacy code mountains" that no one dares to touch; value ceases to grow, leaving only meaningless accumulation.
+Codebases become "big balls of mud" that no one dares to touch; value ceases to grow, leaving only meaningless accumulation.

 The cruelest cost of this model is the systematic squandering of human capital.

 In Japan, this led to the solidification of the "IT construction worker" class; in China, a similar group is rapidly expanding.
-Without the soil for long-term business immersion, engineers cannot grow through the compounding of experience.
+Lacking the soil for long-term, deep business engagement, engineers cannot grow through the compound interest of experience.
 They are forced to wander between different projects, repeating one year of experience for ten years.

 This is why we see a bizarre phenomenon: systems are constantly "aging," but the people maintaining them are forever young.